Halloween Pet Safety Tips

 Small black dog sticking nose into trick-or-treat bucket

+Halloween pet safety begins with knowing what’s potentially dangerous for your dog or cat to consume.
 One of the most dangerous aspects of Halloween for pets is candy.
-Many Halloween candies contain chocolate and xylitol, both dangerous ingredients that are toxic to cats and dogs.
+Many Halloween candies contain chocolate or xylitol, both dangerous ingredients that are toxic to cats and dogs.
 While chocolate is usually easy to spot, xylitol is not — it’s used as a sugar alternative and can be found in candies, baked goods, and other sweet treats.

 Some dangerous treats to watch out for include: